tbollman/planets/readme.txt

-This is my project about planets
+This is my project about not the planets
 But why though?
 This is the first time through